47

 1/4

-The desert was not an obvious choice for an artist who was born by the sea, in San Francisco, and whose madeleine de Proust is the giant steel silhouettes of the hulls of vessels at the shipyard where his father used to take him.
-But the desert site that was offered to Serra by Sheikha Al-Mayassa – Qatari princess, chair of the board of Qatar Museums and cultural queen of the kingdom – was perhaps not such a long shot: in 2019, in an interview with The New York Times, the artist himself declared that the sea was “like the desert with water.”
+The desert wasn’t an obvious choice for the 80-year-old artist born in San Francisco by the seaside, and whose madeleine de Proust was the gigantic metal silhouettes of the ships cutting sharp the horizon at the shipyard where his father used to take him.
+However, the invitation sent by the true culture queen of the kingdom, Sheikha Al-Mayassa, princess and chairwoman of Qatar Museums, might not have been so far-fetched.
+In 2019, Richard Serra told The New York Times that the sea was “like the desert with water”.

 “East-West/ West-East”, Richard Serra.
 “East-West/ West-East”, Richard Serra.